cogentcore/core/README.md

 ### TODO

+* don't re-render scrollbar in course of scrolling!?

+* need to put scrollbar on inner layout -- outer is getting it all for treeview -- treeview should separately scroll -- may need a diff layout config

+* consolidate dialog popup code between menu and dialog

 * fix issue with tiny window and dialog not scrolling and blocking interface

-* then need grid layout

 * then can do StructView using grid layout -- keeps labels aligned with rows.
     + read-only